 Admittedly, it is easier for an individual who has been dating for a while to think like this, particularly if they’re wondering if they will ever meet their ideal partner.
 However, you will instantly feel a difference in your body and the way you think and feel when you are hoping you like the person.
 You are also changing the energy and the dynamics between the two of you when you meet.
 You will be coming from a place of curiosity and intrigue rather than inferiority.
 Ever heard of the saying “fake it ’til you make it”?
 Well, this is one of those strategies that will help you to increase your confidence before you go on your date.

-The thing is, dating with confidence is a game changer – people are more attracted to those who are confident.
+The thing is, dating with confidence is a game-changer – people are more attracted to those who are confident.
 But, we all have to start somewhere.
 When we first start dating, and you don’t have those first dates ‘under your belt,’ confidence can be low.
 So, when it comes down to your first dates, there are some things to consider that will support and guide you so you don’t screw things up.
-Here’s 9 top tips so you don’t screw things up.
+Here are nine top tips so you don’t screw things up.

 1. Don’t get drunk